 How About Freezing Pancakes?

-Sometimes, you make too many pancakes and can’t finish it in one go.
+Sometimes, you make too many pancakes and can’t finish them in one go.
 The most suitable way to solve this is to freeze them for future use.

 4 Steps To Freeze Your Pancakes